Gamzeen/Qt_Examples/README.md

 # PyQt_Example
-I am new learner at Pqt. İ tried some PyQt basic Examples.
+I am new learner at PyQt. İ tried some PyQt basic Examples.

 You can run with Visual Studio